galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_FilterPlotandExploreRStudio-WIP/preamble.md

 >
 {: .agenda}

 We’ve provided you with experimental data to analyse from a mouse dataset of fetal growth restriction [Bacon et al. 2018](https://4000-camilagoclo-trainingmat-tqxghg8qiwp.ws-eu103.gitpod.io/training-material/topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.html#Bacon2018).
+This is the full dataset generated from [this tutorial](https://4000-camilagoclo-trainingmat-tqxghg8qiwp.ws-eu103.gitpod.io/training-material/topics/single-cell/tutorials/scrna-case_alevin-combine-datasets/tutorial.html).

+> <comment-title></comment-title>
-This is the full dataset generated from [this tutorial](https://4000-camilagoclo-trainingmat-tqxghg8qiwp.ws-eu103.gitpod.io/training-material/topics/single-cell/tutorials/scrna-case_alevin-combine-datasets/tutorial.html) if you used the full FASTQ files rather than the subsampled ones (see the [study in Single Cell Expression Atlas](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-6945/results/tsne) and the project submission).
+>If you used the full FASTQ files rather than the subsampled ones (see the [study in Single Cell Expression Atlas](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-6945/results/tsne) and the project submission).
 You can find this dataset in this [input history](https://usegalaxy.eu/u/wendi.bacon.training/h/cs3-answerkey) or download from EBI below.
+Alternitavely, you may download the dataset(s) from [this history](https://usegalaxy.eu/u/camila-goclowski/h/fpe-test).
+{: .comment}

 # Get Data onto Galaxy
-Let's get our dataset loaded into Galaxy, first.
+To start, let's get our dataset loaded into Galaxy.

 > <hands-on-title>GetData</hands-on-title>
 > Run{% tool [EBI SCXA Data Retrieval](toolshed.g2.bx.psu.edu/repos/ebi-gxa/retrieve_scxa/retrieve_scxa/v0.0.2+galaxy2) %} with the following parameters: